-- A cetane improver additive can be used with low cetane fuels. - · A wax crystal modifier can help with fuels with high cold filter plugging points (CFPP). - An anti-icer can help prevent ice formation in wet fuel during cold weather. - An antioxidant or storage stability additive can help with fuel system deposits and poor storage stability. - A lubricity enhancer can be used to increase the lubricity of fuels so that they meet the requirements given in Table 6.2, page 99.
+- A cetane improver additive can be used with low cetane fuels. - A wax crystal modifier can help with fuels with high cold filter plugging points (CFPP). - · An anti-icer can help prevent ice formation in wet fuel during cold weather. - An antioxidant or storage stability additive can help with fuel system deposits and poor storage stability. - A lubricity enhancer can be used to increase the lubricity of fuels so that they meet the requirements given in the table on the previous page.
+Diesel fuel conditioner is available from your Dealer.